Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

 \end{example}

-\begin{rmk}~ \begin{enumerate} \item Vertices and surrounding-points play the same role in the combinatorics of a $(t,m)$-configuration. \item The combinatorics of a $(t,m)$-configuration is not invariant by deformation.
-For example, it is possible, during a deformation, to create an alignment of three points of $\S$ which changes the combinatorics (see Section~\ref{sec:deg}). \end{enumerate} \end{rmk}
+\begin{rmk} The combinatorics of a $(t,m)$-configuration is not invariant by isotopy.
+It is possible to create an extra alignment of points during a deformation (see Section~\ref{sec:deg}). \end{rmk}

-\begin{de} Let $\C=(\V,\S,\L,\pl)$ be a $(t,m)$-configuration and $\K$ be its combinatorics. \begin{itemize} \item An \emph{automorphism of $\K$} is a bijection $\phi$ of $\V\sqcup\S$, which preserves $\K$.
-The set of such bijections is called the \emph{automorphism group of $\K$} and is denoted by $\Aut(\K)$.
+\begin{de} Let $\C=(\V,\S,\L,\pl)$ be a $(t,m)$-configuration and $\K$ the associated combinatorics of $\C$. \begin{itemize} \item An \emph{automorphism of $\K$} is a bijection $\phi$ of $\V\sqcup\S$ which preserves $\K$.
+The group of such bijections is called the \emph{automorphism group of $\K$} and is denoted by $\Aut(\K)$.